MicrosoftLearning/mslearn-databricks/Instructions/Exercises/07-MLflow.md

 member of the [Long Term Ecological Research Network](https://lternet.edu/).

-1. In the first cell of the notebook, enter the following code, which uses *shell* commands to download the penguin data from GitHub into the Databricks file system (DBFS) used by your cluster.
+1. In the first cell of the notebook, enter the following code, which uses *shell* commands to download the penguin data from GitHub into the file system used by your cluster.

     ```bash
     %sh